MeerUzairWasHere/docker-commands/README.md

 - `docker network connect network-name container-name`: Connects a container to a specific network.
 - `docker network disconnect network-name container-name`: Disconnects a container from a specific network.

+### Docker Volume:
+- `docker run -it -v /host/path:/container/path image-name` - This command mounts the directory `/host/path` on the host machine into the container at `/container/path`
+- `docker run -it -v my_volume:/container/path image-name` - This command uses a Docker-managed volume named `my_volume` and mounts it into the container at `/container/path`

 ### Docker Hub Integration:
 - `docker push image-name`: Pushes an image to a registry like Docker Hub.